EdgeApp/disklet/readme.md

 #### `setData(text: string): Promise<void>`

 Writes the file to disk from a string.
 Will recursively create any folders needed to hold the file.

+### Helper functions

+#### `locateFile(folder: Folder, path: string): File`

+Navigates to the file given by the `path`.

+The path can contain `./` and `../` components, although it is an error to try to "escape" the parent folder using too many `../` components.

+#### `locateFolder(folder: Folder, path: string): Folder`

+Navigates to the folder given by the `path`.

+The path can contain `./` and `../` components, although it is an error to try to "escape" the parent folder using too many `../` components.

+#### `mapFiles(folder: Folder, callback: (file: File, name: string, folder: Folder) => any): Promise<Array<any>>`

+This function applies the provided callback function to each file in a folder.
+The file object, file name, and parent folder are provided to the callback, mimicking the `Array.map` callback order.

+The callback method can be asynchronous, and the results will be combined into a single array for the return value.

+#### `mapAllFiles(folder: Folder, callback: (file: File, path: string, folder: Folder) => any): Promise<Array<any>>`

+This function applies the provided callback function to each file in a folder, recursively.
+The file object, file path (including folders), and direct parent folder are provided to the callback, mimicking the `Array.map` callback order.

+The callback method can be asynchronous, and the results will be combined into a single array for the return value.